A week plus of sex tips

 - I realise some of you have no hope, at least now, of implementing any of this.
 Odds are those who are in this place would be better off just skipping this series – why frustrate yourself?

-- Others of you no doubt see my offerings as tame – if this is the case just go have fun with your bride, and thank her for being so great in bed.
+- Others of you no doubt see my offerings as tame – if this is the case just go have fun with your wife, and thank her for being so great in bed.

 - If you missed my Trying new things in bed post a couple of weeks ago, I suggest you check it.
 New things can make your sex life better, but going about it wrong can make a mess of things.